kalesha-shaik/Ml_week2/README.md

 1) 18pa1a05e7 - 18pa1a05e7@vishnu.edu.in
 2) 18pa1a05g4 - 18pa1a05g4@vishnu.edu.in

-# steps to use chatbot
+# Steps to use chatbot
 1) Open the resturent Chatbot.
 2) Type anything to start
 3) Enter your name